West Wittering Beach

 A local favourite and long-standing family-run restaurant, however, is the famous Italian, Nicolino’s.
 Little has changed on the menu over the years and it hasn’t needed to.
 The meals are hearty, large and rich like mama’s cooking for growing boys and girls.
 The service has character – no frills, (no need), they just have that Italian thing.
 You’ll leave here full and happy.

 The mill pond walk is a must and on it you can parade a quarter mile along the ten-foot wide hard with water on either side of you, feeling fully drawn into the harbour amongst the small fishing and sailing vessels.
-Swans, ducks, gulls and geese will be with you on the water.
+Swans, ducks, gulls, and geese will be with you on the water.
+Be mesmerised by the beautiful architectural styles of the homes near the Mill Pond and how Emsworth has preserved their home designs to the present.

 Looking for holiday accommodation in Emsworth?